 Kuuraku

-The izakaya-style set-up of Kuuraku is a hit with us and we often head here for some of their yakitori and ramen.
-Their ramen portions are quite filling and when paired with options such as Tori Kushi, you've got yourself a meal and a half.
-They have eight ramen on their menu and they often do season specials as well, including one good vegetarian ramen with a pumpkin broth that they did for their anniversary!
-So good!
+The izakaya-style set-up of Kuuraku is a hit with us, and we often head there for some of their yakitori and ramen.
+Their ramen portions are quite filling, and when paired with options such as Tori Kushi, you've got yourself a meal and a half.
+They have eight ramen on their menu, and they often do seasonal specials as well, including one good vegetarian ramen with a pumpkin broth that they did for their anniversary!

 Must-Try Ramen: Iekei Ramen, Kuuraku Ramen, Tantanmen Ramen, and Karamen Ramen